srijan/srijan_blog/index.md

 My name is **Srijan Choudhary** and I am a Software Engineer based in Gurgaon, India.
 After graduating from BITS Pilani, I am currently working at Grey Orange Robotics.

 My work focuses on network programming and artificial intelligence.
+I use Emacs, and primarily program in Python and Erlang.

-In my free time, I enjoy [hacking with new technologies](https://github.com/srijan/), and [listening to music](http://www.last.fm/user/srijan4).
+In my free time, I enjoy [hacking with new technologies](https://github.com/srijan/), [listening to music](http://www.last.fm/user/srijan4), and [reading stuff online](https://pinboard.in/u:srijan/).

 ## Contact